 The Precision Medicine Initiative (PMI), launched in 2015, is a nationwide initiative to move away from the “one-size-fits-all” approach to health care delivery and to instead tailor treatment and prevention strategies to people’s unique characteristics, including environment, lifestyle, and biology.

 Patient-Centered Outcomes Research (PCOR)

-Since 2013 the Office of the National Coordinator for Health Information Technology (ONC) has led or collaborated on eight projects that inform policy, standards, and services specific to the adoption and implementation of a patient-centered outcomes research (PCOR) data infrastructure.
+Since 2013, the Office of the National Coordinator for Health Information Technology (ONC) has led or collaborated on 10 projects that inform policy, standards, and services specific to the adoption and implementation of a PCOR data infrastructure.

 How Artificial Intelligence (AI) Can Transform Health and Healthcare

 ONC and the Agency for Healthcare Research and Quality (AHRQ), with support from the Robert Wood Johnson Foundation, turned to JASON, an independent group of scientists and academics that has been advising the Federal government on matters of science and technology for over 50 years, to consider how AI might shape the future of public health, community health, and healthcare delivery.

 Artificial Intelligence for Health and Health Care [PDF -817 KB]